 Holyford Woods Local Nature Reserve

-Located in a charming valley in Seaton, not too far from Colyford Common Local Nature Reserve, Holyford Woods Local Nature Reserve is a beautiful area of woodland providing an enchanting habitat for many species of animals such as bats, wood mice and weasels.
+Nestled in a charming valley in Seaton, Holyford Woods Local Nature Reserve is a beautiful woodland area teeming with wildlife such as bats, wood mice and weasels.

 RSPB Aylesbeare Common Nature Reserve

-The Otter Estuary Nature Reserve in Budleigh Salterton is an accessible area with footpaths and two viewing platforms to allow visitors to get close to the saltmarsh flora and many species of winter wildfowl and waders.
-There is also a small area of freshwater reedbed, pools and grazing marsh to the west of the estuary.
+Accessible with footpaths and two viewing platforms, the Otter Estuary Nature Reserve in Budleigh Salterton lets visitors get close to saltmarsh flora and numerous species of winter wildfowl and waders.
+The reserve also features a small freshwater reedbed, pool and grazing marsh.

-Whilst you’re out and about, don’t forget to snap some photos and you can share them with us on Instagram too by tagging @visitsouthdevon or using the hashtag #southdevon.
-We love seeing your images and that way we can share them with our followers too!
+Share your wildlife photos and videos with us on Instagram by tagging @visitsouthdevon or using the hashtag #VisitSouthDevon.
+We love seeing your images and sharing them with our followers too!

 Related